MattMassett/MattMassett/README.md

-# 👋 Hi, I'm Matthew Massett – Senior Machine Learning Scientist @ Sanofi
+# 👋 Hi, I'm Matthew Massett – Principal Machine Learning Scientist @ Sanofi

 Welcome to my GitHub!
-I'm a Senior Machine Learning Scientist (AI Innovation) at **Sanofi**, where I lead the development of **novel protein language models** to revolutionize **antibody discovery** and accelerate therapeutic innovation.
+I'm a Principal Machine Learning Scientist (AI Innovation) at **Sanofi**, where I lead the development of **novel protein language models** to revolutionize **antibody discovery** and accelerate therapeutic innovation.

 ## 🔬 About Me